Local Influencer Program

 Our coalition partners have convened local business leaders to discuss how to take action on LGBT+ inclusion in South Africa and Kenya.
 We have initiated a long-term program in Kenya to build research and create business champions for LGBT+ inclusion.

 We have worked with business leaders across Asia Pacific.
 Our coalition partners have had two roundtables of business leaders in Hong Kong, have built a self-sustaining network focused on disseminating LGBT+ inclusion best practices in Singapore, and partnered with the Economist and UNDP on Executive Dialogues in India.

 We have worked closely with our partner WeAreOpen, based in Budapest, to engage business leaders on LGBT+ inclusion in Hungary and Bulgaria.
-In 2018, we hosted a roundtable with Hungarian CEOs and WeAreOpen to add to our Acting in the Public Sphere research.
+In 2018, we hosted a roundtable with Hungarian CEOs and WeAreOpen to add to our Channels of Influence research.